nikotsunami/osce/README.md

 	When copying a role, the checklist should be copied as well and the standardized_role should link the copied checklist.
 The same seems to be the case for role scripts!
+  * Learning objectives:

+	- Each of the tables should have a header, saying "Primary skills" for the first one and "Secondary skills" for the second one. (please use the appropriate constants, translations should already exist)
+	- Instead of "main classification" and "Secondary classification", show the combined field "classification", with the same contents as the "code" column in the "Add skill" dialog.
+	- It would probably be helpful if the text, that can be seen in the "text" column of the "Add skill" dialog could be seen when one clicks on one of the skill items in the "Learning objectives" table.
+	- The "Add skill" button should be in the bottom instead of on top.
+	- In the "Add skill" dialog, that appears upon clicking on the "add skill" button, the following improvements would be helpful:

+		* after closing the add skill dialog and reopening it, the displayed page is the one that was last paged to, but it appears as the first page in the pager.
+Instead it should display the correct pages on the pager *or* jump to the first entry no matter what has been selected before!
+(I.e. if it was displaying the entries 151-165, then I close the dialog and reopen the dialog, it shows the same entries, but the pager displays entries "1-15", thus it is impossible to immediately jump to pages *before* the previously selected entries)
+		* when selecting a row by clicking the checkbox, sometimes the row above gets highlighted as well.
+		* when unchecking a checkbox, the highlight does only disappear after clicking somewhere else on the screen.
+		* the vertival scrollbar should only appear for the content rows and not for the table header row.
+		* The *Clear all* button does not work as intended.
+		* If I add one or multiple skills, the window stays open and all the checked checkboxes remain checked.
+If I want to add more skills without closing the window, I have to manually uncheck all the checkboxes that were previously checked, otherwise the previously selected skills will be added a second time.
+(This is especially annoying because the *Clear all* button does not work either)

+			You should either force close the dialog when clicking on one of the *add* buttons; or better: *correctly* uncheck all the previously selected checkboxes.

+			Also it should not be possible to add the same skill to the role multiple times.

+  * *Past use of role*: The table should also display at least the year and if possible also the dates on which these roles where used in the corresponding OSCE.
+If the OSCE designation is used as it is now (in the "OSCE" column), the "Semester" column is not necessary anymore.
+  * *Past use of role*: Nice to have: when clicking on the OSCE, the view could immediately go to the circuit details view of the corresponding OSCE. (if you implement this, make sure, that the correct semester will also be selected in the dropdown menu on the left).
+  * For some reason, the OSCEs a role has been used in, seem to be displayed twice.
+  * The date search functionality in *Past use of role* could be simplified:

+	- Remove the search button.
+If the start and end date fields are empty, show all matches.
+	- If only one is filled, ignore that the other is empty.
+E.g. if only "End date" is filled, show all of them up to the selected "end date".
+On the other hand, if only "Start date" is filled, show all matches *after* the selected date.
+	- The fields would rather be named "Earliest occurrence" and "Latest occurrence" than "start date" and "end date".
+	- Once the dates have been filled in, they can not be cleared anymore.
+It should be possible to clear them, though!
+  * **Checklist**:

+		- When adding a new section (ChecklistTopic), in the dialog that comes up where it is possible to enter the title and description, there are no limitations on the length of either even though they are both limited to 50 characters in the database!
+The maximum number of characters that are enterable in these text boxes should be limited to the actual maximum of characters that are allowed in the entity.
+		- When reordering the checklist, the numbers of the questions and sections are only updated when reloading the checklist.
+They should be updated as soon as the item drops into the destination.
+		- When importing questions, the dropdown boxes have the wrong
+		designations: currently the designations are *role*, *skill*, *questions*, but they should be *role*, *section*, *questions*!

+  * Criteria for SP-selection:

+	- When deleting a criterion, the criterion gets correctly deleted but the whole criteria table gets removed from the view and thus nothing is visible anymore!
+	- When deleting one of the further criteria, you will be asked twice if you really want to delete it.
+Once would be enough!

+  * Cards:

+	- The "File uploaded successfully" message is not necessary at all, since if it works, you will see the file in the table anyway.
+	Only show a message dialog on error!
+	- The original file name is irrelevant to the user.
+The table only needs to show the description.
+	- When downloading a file from cards, the file name should be created out of the description and not necessarily out of the original file name.

+  * rOLE SCRIPTS:

+	- Table items don't seem to work.
+There is just nothing you can do with them in this perspective.
+If possible: remove.

 ### Questionnaire
   * "previous question" has no influence on the ordering of questions